google/WebFundamentals/src/content/en/fundamentals/guides/your-first-offline-web-app/step-2.markdown

   - paulkinlan
 ---

-First, let's see what the finished sample app looks like (hint, it is amazing).
-With the code downloaded, the following instructions describe how to build and start testing the Airhorn app.
+First, let’s see what the finished sample app looks like.
+Follow these instructions to build and start testing the Airhorn app.

 Make sure you are on the correct (final) branch by checking out the master branch.